Code-Screen/Code-Screen.github.io/docs/rust.md

 All tests files must be added in the `tests/` directory and use the `assert Macros` from the `Rust standard library`.

-All test filenames must begin with `test.rs` and test files with filenames that end with `hidden_test.rs` will not be visible to the candidate.
+All test filenames must end with `_test.rs` and test files with filenames that end with `_hidden_test.rs` will not be visible to the candidate.

 The `Cargo.toml` file should only be modified in order to add any third-party dependencies required for your solution.